 Cotton needs cleaning up.
 Conventional production requires the use of large amounts of water and pesticides.
 Sourcing more sustainable cotton is the best way forward. – Keith Tyrell, Director at Pesticide Action Network UK

 Sustainable cotton production also has the potential to lift farmers out of poverty by providing a more stable income and improving working conditions.
 The US Department of Labor reported in 2014 that child labour or forced labour existed in the cotton production process in 18 countries, including five of the top six producer nations (China, India, Pakistan, Brazil and Uzbekistan).
 When world cotton prices fell by 40% in 2001/02, rural poverty in cotton-growing regions of Benin increased by 8%.
-Many farmers are also driven into debt by the cost of pesticides and fertilisers.
+Many farmers are also driven into debt by the cost of pesticides and fertiliser

 Sustainable cotton standards

 A number of sustainable cotton standards have been developed in the last 30 years, starting with Organic cotton in the 1980s, followed by Fairtrade in 2004, Cotton made in Africa (CmiA) in 2005 and the Better Cotton Initiative (BCI) in 2009.
 All of them provide guidance and support for farmers and reassure consumers and retailers that the products they buy are being produced using sustainable farming methods.
 However, the gap between uptake and supply is widening and at present the bulk of more sustainable cotton ends up on the conventional market.

 Research to compare company performance has started

 At least 12 companies have made commitments to source 100% more sustainable cotton, including IKEA, which reported reaching this milestone in 2015.
 Nevertheless, further commitments and increased market uptake are essential if more sustainable cotton production is to remain attractive and viable for farmers.